ptrckmcdms/ptrckmcdms/README.md

 - 👋 Hi, I’m @ptrckmcdms
 - 👀 I’m interested in ... using data analysis to drive climate action
 - 🌱 I’m currently learning ...
-SQL, R, Javascript
+SQL, Python
 - 📫 How to reach me ... patrickmcadams1 (at) gmail (dot) com

 <!---